jtrfs/my-Portfolio-On-Udacity/README.md

 ## Project deadlines for **Front-End Developer Nanodegree**

+*I have **6 months to complete** the Nanodegree program, the deadline for completion is `August 15, 2018`.
+My program has a finite start and end date that is based on when I was enrolled in the course (February 15th).*
+*Only the final deadline is obligatory (`August 15`).
+All the other project deadlines **are not mandatory, but highly recommended**.
+The "soft deadlines" are there to help you organise your time, as they are based on statistical projections that take into account the average amount of time needed for each project.
+That’s why they are very much recommended.*

 |Project # | Project Name | Deadline |
 ---------- | ------------- | ---------
 | P1 | **Animal Trading Cards** | Feb 27, 2018 |